THE 60TH ANNIVERSARY ARIGATO TOUR OF JAPAN

 A GRADUATION CELEBRATION

 In January of 1969 I dropped out of the University of Washington to become a member of The Brothers Four.
 In March of 2019 I finished my academic requirements and received a Bachelor of Arts Degree from the Communication Department at the UDub.
 Because of the Japan tour there was no possibility of being part of any normal or formal graduation ceremony.
 I decided to have a celebration that included songs and stories and special guests.
 At the event I received my diploma from the head of the Department, David Domke, and my lifelong friend, Jody Nyquist, who is a member of the Communication Hall of Fame.
 The evening also turned out to be a way for me to share a lot of what I believe and some of what I have learned over the years.
-Over the next several months we will be sharing videos and talking about the celebration in a series of Blog Posts.
+Over the next several months we will be sharing videos and talking about the celebration in a series of Podcasts.

 It was 50 years ago this summer that I made my first trip to Japan as a member of The Brothers Four.
 In 1969 at twenty-two there was no way to anticipate all the twists and turns or to imagine that I would be writing this while on yet another tour of this amazing country.
 I estimate that I have made about thirty-five visits.
 Some of the tours have included performances in other countries.
 This one will include a stop in Hong Kong.
 Then there were the trips to Taiwan for New Year’s Eve performances, South Korea for a festival, as well as a trip to mainland China.
 Adding all of them together I have had a chance to make over forty visits to Asia to sing.
 Amazing.